 Some common objects left behind are as follows:

-An individual who has been injured because of a retained surgical item should contact an aggressive attorney in Cleveland for assistance in holding the negligent parties accountable.
+An individual who has been injured because of a retained surgical item should contact an aggressive attorney for assistance in holding the negligent parties accountable.

 Leaving a surgical tool inside a patient’s body following a surgical procedure can lead to a number of harmful complications.